dirkkelly/dirkkelly/content/index.md

 Colorado stole my heart the first time I visited.
 It's funny that a small town like Fort Collins has become such an important part of my life.

-It's a beautiful city, located in the most beautiful area of the country.

 If I could live here, I would.
 Maybe some day I will.